 Is it good to have multiple credit cards?

-How to use multiple credit cards for the most rewards
+How to manage multiple credit cards for the most rewards

-If you want to get the most rewards, you’ll need a strategy.
-Here are some things you should consider to get the most out of your credit cards.
+Managing multiple credit cards to maximize rewards requires a strategy.
+Here are some things you should consider to get the most out of your credit cards:

 Take advantage of welcome bonuses